indrekots/indrekots.github.io/_posts/articles/2013-12-24-getting-started-with-mockito.md

 assertEquals("Bowser", appService.processNextApplicant().getApplicantName());
 {% endhighlight %}

 ApplicantQueue is an abstraction of a JMS queue.
 AppService has a mocked instance of `ApplicantQueue` and uses it in the `processNextApplicant` method to retrieve the next applicant.
 Using the `Answer` interface we can mock the behaviour of the queue and return deterministic results.

-##Verify passed parameters
+For a full example, checkout [this Github project](https://github.com/indrekots/mockito-examples "mockito-examples Github project").

 ##Verify number of invocations